codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. literalinclude:: validation/016.php

-See below for details on the formatting of the array.
+See :ref:`validation-custom-errors` for details on the formatting of the array.

 Getting & Setting Rule Groups
 -----------------------------